 in terms of methodological individualism require that the vocabulary of social properties must be replaced by that of individual properties24.
 On this basis they conclude that methodological individualism is an "obviously implausible"25 form of semantic reductionism and must be rejected26.
 This is because of various technical arguments that shows the impossibility of this linguistic reductionism, such as the multiple realization problem27.
 Analytic philosophers also argue that the reductionism of methodological individualism is committed to a useless atomistic theory of social dynamics28.
 This commitment depends on the fact that, since socio-cultural constraints on action can only be described in terms of systemic or structural phenomena, they cannot be accounted for in terms of reductionism, in other words by using a vocabulary that refers only to individual properties29.
-Consequently, the problem with methodological individualism is that, from a linguistic standpoint, this approach cannot account for social phenomena are more than the sum of their parts and their analysis is incompatible with reductionism.
+Consequently, the problem with methodological individualism is that, from a linguistic standpoint, this approach cannot account for social phenomena and the structural constraints that influence agents.
+Linguistically, these phenomena are more than the sum of their parts and their analysis is incompatible with reductionism.